immune-gmbh/attestation-sdk/README.md

 In result you will have yourown implementation of attestation failure analysis service, which is tailored to your attestation/provisioning flows.
 But the generic logic (like a generic API for analyzers) will be shared with other companies.
 You may also share specific analyzers with the public (similar to how some analyzers are published here).

-You can copy the hello-world implementations provided here and start gradually change them in your repository.
+So overall you just copy the hello-world implementations provided here and start gradually change them in your repository, trying to reuse as much code as possible from this repository.
 Additional references:

 * [Here](https://github.com/facebookincubator/AttestationFailureAnalysisService/blob/main/pkg/server/controller/analyze.go#L116-L155) you can find a dispatcher of analyzers (when you will be reimplementing `controller`, this is the place where you can add yourown analyzers):
 * And [here](https://github.com/facebookincubator/AttestationFailureAnalysisService/blob/main/pkg/server/controller/types/value_calculator.go#L19-L24) you can find an example how to add yourown DataCalculators.